-Searches of Pupils Policy
+Searches of Pupils Guidance

-This policy applies to:
+This guidance applies to:

-Francis Holland Regent's Park Francis Holland Sloane Square Francis Holland Prep Where there are differences between the schools these have been clearly highlighted.
+Francis Holland Regents Park Francis Holland Sloane Square Francis Holland Prep Where there are differences between the schools these have been clearly highlighted.

-Policy owner RP: Deputy Head Pastoral SSq: Senior Deputy Head Pastoral Prep: Senior Deputy Head and DSL Type of policy Regulatory N/A (has regard to the DfE guidance 'Searching, screening and confiscation January 2022") Guidelines explaining the circumstances under which a member of FHS's staff may search a pupil of the Schools.
-Last reviewed / approved by / date SLTs: 1 st March 2024 Next school review due 31st January 2026 Next council review due n/a This version published 28 th April 2024 Circulation □ Trust Website ✓ Schools' Websites ü Schools' Sharepoints □ FHS People All policies are available from the Trust Office, Francis Holland Schools, 35 Bourne Street, London, SW1W 8JA Linked Policies Exclusions Policy Behaviour & Sanctions Policy
+Guidance owner RP: Deputy Head Pastoral SSq: Senior Deputy Head Pastoral Prep: Senior Deputy Head and DSL Type of guidance Regulatory N/A (has regard to the DfE guidance 'Searching, screening and confiscation January 2022") Guidelines explaining the circumstances under which a member of FHS's staff may search a pupil of the Schools.
+Last reviewed / approved by / date SLTs: 1 st March 2024 Next school review due 31st January 2026 Next council review due n/a This version published 10 th June 2025 Circulation □ Trust Website ✓ Schools' Websites ✓ Schools' SharePoints □ FHS People All policies are available from the Trust Office, Francis Holland Schools, 35 Bourne Street, London, SW1W 8JA Linked Policies Exclusions and Removal Policy Behaviour & Sanctions Policy

-Revision History This section should be completed by the reviewer each time this policy is reviewed Changes made [Brief description of edits] Reference made to updated guidance July 2022 throughout.
-Section headings updated to reflect the guidance. vapes, cigarette papers and any smoking paraphernalia added after tobacco as prohibited items in accordance with the behaviour and sanctions policy Sanction substituted for Punishment ELT included with SLT only allow staff members who have been authorised by the head to conduct searches in accordance with best practice Autumn 2022
+Revision History This section should be completed by the reviewer each time this guidance is reviewed Changes made [Brief description of edits] Reference made to updated guidance July 2022 throughout.
+Section headings updated to reflect the guidance. vapes, cigarette papers and any smoking paraphernalia added after tobacco as prohibited items in accordance with the Behaviour and Sanctions Policy Sanction substituted for Punishment ELT included with SLT only allow staff members who have been authorised by the head to conduct searches in accordance with best practice Autumn 2022

-SEARCHES OF PUPILS POLICY
+SEARCHES OF PUPILS GUIDANCE